misterblack1/agfa_ebs_pnafati/README.md

 ---

 ## Included Example: Mandelbrot Generator
-Included in this repo is `fractal calculation-v6.x68`.
-This is an example user program meant to be loaded into RAM at `$010100` using but using the `L` command and pasting the S-records from `fractal calculation-v6.S68` into your terminal window.
+The program `fractal calculation-v6.x68` and the associated S-records in `fractal calculation-v6.S68` will calculate and display a fractal image.
+Load this into RAM by using the `L` command and then pasting the S-records into the terminal.
+The code will load at `$010100`.
 Use `G 10100` to start the program.

 Because the 68000 lacks an FPU, this program uses **Fixed-Point Arithmetic** to natively calculate and render an ASCII Mandelbrot fractal directly to the serial terminal, proving the stability of the API vectors and the hardware's math execution.